 What helps you hit the bullseye here is an actionable goal – not a vague one.
 So how do you set up an actionable target?
 By defining what a ‘fast’ timefrane is to your customer service reps.

 Set a quality standard by spelling out what a ‘quality’ response is

 An essential – and often overlooked – aspect of good customer service is making sure reps give a proper answer to the customer.
 A fast reply should never be a meaningless one.
 That’s like getting your order delivered quickly, but with the incorrect contents.

 Your response should either solve their problem completely or tell them that you’re working on their query (more on this below).

-So, if you can’t manage to reply with a full answer to your customer’s question, informing them about working on their query will save you from more work.
+But a word of caution: never hold back on replying to customers just because you’re waiting to give them a full response to their email.
+If you can’t manage to reply with a full answer to your customer’s question, informing them about working on their query will save you from more work.

 Prioritize getting back to urgent and important requests

 Here’s the thing: some customer emails can wait while others can’t.

 For example, a message informing your app is malfunctioning is far more critical than a new feature suggestion.
 Different topics have different urgency and you need to prioritize accordingly.